 But with a lack of money or time, the Alcazaba in Málaga gives you a good example of the Moorish times.

 To stay in Spanish spheres, walk further to the Carmen Thyssen museum where you can enjoy beautiful paintings of Spanish life from Spanish painters.
-Is modern art more your cup of tea, go to the Center Pompidou at the harbour or the CAC museum next to the river.
+When modern art is more your cup of tea, go to the Center Pompidou at the harbour or the CAC museum next to the river.

 Take a seat next to Pablo Picasso

-Plaza Merced, the harbour (Muelle Uno) or the nearby Málaga park are good places to have a break.
-At Plaza Merced you can share your bank with Pablo Picasso, at the harbour you can watch everyone pass and in Málaga Park, you can have a photo session as if it looks you have visited a tropical place in your holidays.
+Plaza Merced, the harbour (Muelle Uno) or the nearby Málaga Park are good places to have a break.
+At Plaza Merced you can share your bank with Pablo Picasso, at the harbour, you can watch everyone pass and in Málaga Park, you can have a photo session as if it looks like you have visited a tropical place in your holidays.

 Parking in Málaga is for a fee, like in other European cities.
 If it is just the two of you and you want to spend the whole day in Málaga, it might be cheaper to take the train from Cártama de Estación to Málaga Alameda.
 You’ll arrive in the centre of Málaga.

 The Costa del Sol is known for its beaches.
 Each beach has something unique, but the sun is the same everywhere.
 Would you like to keep it cheap, or skip the beach of Marbella?
 Although you can visit the beach for free, having a drink or a bite is more expensive than like say Torremolinos.

 If you go to the beach of Los Alamos in Torremolinos, you’ll only pay one euro to park your car all day.
 Besides that, you’ll find yourself in the middle of the locals, so you know and feel you are in Spain.
 A third advantage is that the drinks and the food in Chiringuitos (typical Spanish restaurants) at the beach are not that expensive.